ziglang/zig-bootstrap/README.md

 build.bat <arch>-<os>-<abi> <mcpu>
 ```

+To build for x86 Windows, run the script within the `x86 Native Tools Command Prompt for VS 2019`.

 ### Supported Triples

 If you try a "not tested" one and find a problem please file an issue,